hellcatz/verusProxy/README.md

     },

 By default, authorization from miner will be used to create pool connections for each.
-Optionally, you may force all miners to use the specified wallet, all miners will use same pool connection.
+Optionally, you may force all miners to use the specified proxy wallet.

     "wallet": "WALLET_ADDRESS",
     "password": "x"